hetdadhania3/MineSweeper/README.md

-# 🧩 Grid Game Simulation in Java
+# 🧩 Minesweeper Simulation in Java

 A Java-based simulation project that creates and manipulates a 2D grid based on user input.
 It emphasizes modular design with separate classes for input handling, grid operations, and application logic.